ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 	//SYSPUNCH DD DSN=&SYSUID..VIRCONF.SYSIN,DISP=(,CATLG),UNIT=SYSDA,
 	// SPACE=(TRK,(5,1)),DCB=(RECFM=FB,LRECL=80,BLKSIZE=6080)

-*Figure 7.6 VIRCONF JCL in MVS to unload a VIRARBO file*
+*Figure 7.6 VIRCONF JCL in z/OS to unload a VIRARBO file*

-When VIRCONF is run with the PARM=UNLOAD parameter, the existing VIRARBO definitions are converted into control cards and are written to SYSPCH (VSE) or SYSPUNCH (MVS).
+When VIRCONF is run with the PARM=UNLOAD parameter, the existing VIRARBO definitions are converted into control cards and are written to SYSPCH (z/VSE) or SYSPUNCH (z/OS).
 The created cards issued by VIRCONF may be edited and then reused with another VIRCONF job with the PARM=LOAD parameter.

 7.2.4.
 Verify control card syntax
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^